 PLEASE MAKE SURE YOU CHOOSE THE CORRECT SUBMISSION CHANNEL – ONE CAN ONLY BE USED FOR PAPERS AND POSTERS AND THE OTHER ONE FOR PANELS AND ROUND-TABLES.

 It is highly recommended to read the following guidelines in detail before submitting the abstract.

-1. Abstracts MUST be submitted electronically (via the online system) by the specified deadline of 15 March 2018.
+1. Abstracts MUST be submitted electronically (via the online system) by the specified extended deadline of 2nd April 2018.
 Abstracts submitted by fax or by email CANNOT be accepted.